JTing9494/ultra-mcp-ss/README.md

-Ultra-mcp-ss is a FastAPI-based MCP server that integrates with smartscreen.tv, a web display service, allowing you to programmatically manipulate the screen (e.g., display media, send notifications, control playback) via simple HTTP/MCP commands.
+ultra/mcp-ss is a FastAPI-based MCP server that integrates with smartscreen.tv, a web display service, allowing you to programmatically manipulate the screen (e.g., display media, send notifications, control playback) via simple HTTP/MCP commands.

 # ultra/mcp-ss